ifkas/WPSM---WooCommerce-Product-Support-Manager/README.md

   - View existing tickets and their status
   - Reply to admin responses
   - Associate tickets with purchased products
+  - eceive email notifications when the admin replies to your ticket

 - **Admin Dashboard Integration**
   - Manage all support tickets from WordPress admin